Accessible modals and dialogs

 Making background content inert

-When a modal is open, background content must be unreachable :
+When a modal is open, background content must be unreachable - the same aria-hidden/inert pattern shows up for off-canvas navigation in HTML landmarks for accessibility:

 function openModal(modal) {